"Generating fractals can be an artistic endeavor, a mathematical pursuit, or just a soothing diversion."

 The Sierpinski carpet is constructed by first starting with a solid square, subdividing the square into nine congruent subsquares, and then removing the middle subsquare.
 The same procedure is then applied recursively to the remaining eight subsquares.
 The recursive construction is continued ad infinitum.
 The limiting set is the Sierpinski carpet.
 Rather than always removing the middle square, however, I wanted to replace that square with an image that would be scaled smaller and smaller at each iteration, in essence creating the mathematical complement of the Sierpinski carpet.
 After some experimentation, I found that round logos made perfect images for such a design.
 The Agnes Scott logos were a natural fit.
 Each image was made using five iterations, thus resulting in 1+8+82+83+84 = 4681 copies of the logo in each picture.

 Symmetric fractals are formed using a single affine transformation or a given iterated function system, then modified using a cyclic or dihedral symmetry group.
 The image on the left is constructed by applying the elements of the D4 dihedral symmetry group to the iterated function system for the Koch curve.
-The image in the middle was obtained by starting with a single affine transformation consisting of a scaling by 1/2, a rotation by 180°, and a translation by (0.5, 0.866), then given Z5 cyclic symmetry (rotations by 60°).
-The right image started with an iterated function system for a symmetric binary tree of angle 45° to which was then applied the elements of the Z4 cyclic group (rotations by 90°) to create a new iterated function system (the image also exhibits D4 symmetry).
+The second image was obtained by starting with a single affine transformation consisting of a scaling by 1/2, a rotation by 180°, and a translation by (0.5, 0.866), then given Z5 cyclic symmetry (rotations by 60°).
+The third image started with an iterated function system for a symmetric binary tree of angle 45° to which was then applied the elements of the Z4 cyclic group (rotations by 90°) to create a new iterated function system (the image also exhibits D4 symmetry).
 The last image comes from composing the elements of the Z2 cyclic group with the Golden Dragon fractal.
 The four images were colored using pixel counting in which the colors represent how many times a particular pixel in the image was plotted.
 See Symmetry in Chaos: A Search for Pattern in Mathematics, Art and Nature by Michael Field and Martin Golubitsky, Oxford University Press (Edition 1, 1992/95) or SIAM (Edition 2, 2009) for more information about symmetric fractals constructed from a single affine transformation.